Male Waters Run Deep

 Though now commonly used to assert that a placid exterior hides a passionate or subtle nature, historically the more negative reality prevails.
 As the following fable demonstrates, formerly “still waters run deep” carried a warning that silent people are dangerous.

-This warning reflects the nature of a deep quiet river.
-Contrasting a quiet river with a small brook helps clarify the meaning.
+river with a small brook helps clarify the meaning.
 A small brook often sounds and looks noisy and bubbly and shallow.
-The noise and the roughness are in proportion to the size, frequency and shape of the rocks and debris in the water.
-The quieter and smoother the brook, the smoother the bottom of the stream.
+The noise and the roughness are in proportion to the

 Now look at the Yellowstone River.
 The places where the surface remains placid often hide the most danger.